What is Japanese fabric... what to sew with it?

 In our shop, you will find many fabrics with silver and gold prints.
 These are very durable and do not "fade" in the wash.
 The only condition to respect is to wash your fabric in a laundry bag during the first wash and then wash your garment inside out.

 Why?
-Simply to preserve the silver and gold prints from the friction of the machine drum for as long as possible.
+Simply to preserve the silver and gold prints from the machine drum's friction for as long as possible.

 In Japan, traditional motifs and symbols have cultural importance.

-The choice of fabric and motif is thoughtful depending on the message one wants to convey.
+The choice of fabric and motif is thoughtful depending on the message you want to convey.
 For example, the maneki neko is a good luck charm and symbol of success, the tiger symbolizes strength and bravery while the cherry blossom symbolizes renewal... so many messages to pass on...

 There are 3 main types of motifs: